readthedocs-examples/example-jupyter-book/docs/intro.md

 # Jupyter Book on Read the Docs

 This example shows a Jupyter Book project built and published on Read the Docs.
-You're encouraged to view it to get inspiration and copy & paste from the files in [the source code repository][github], where you will also find the relevant configuration for building Jupyter Book projects on Read the Docs.
+You're encouraged to use it to get inspiration and copy & paste from the files in [the source code repository][github].
+In the source repository you will also find the relevant configuration and instructions for building Jupyter Book projects on Read the Docs.

 If you are using Read the Docs for the first time, have a look at the official [Read the Docs Tutorial][tutorial].
 If you are using Jupyter Book for the first time, have a look at the [official Jupyter Book documentation][jb-docs].